-In contrast to previous planning processes, this one marked a more interactive and iterative way for the Boston Planning and Development Agency (BPDA) and other City departments to engage with the community as the Plan evolved.
-Community gatherings included workshops, tours, and open sessions designed to encourage learning from each other and the sharing of best practices and trends.
+Compared to previous planning processes, this one marked a more interactive and iterative way for the BRA and other City departments to engage with the community as the Plan evolved.
+Community gatherings took the format of a workshop, tour, or open session designed to encourage learning from each other and the sharing of best practices and trends.

-Each engagement with the community built upon the work done previously, be it an open house, tour or workshop event.
-Along with the community engagement process, City staff participated in public events and ongoing interdepartmental working group meetings facilitated by the BPDA.
+Each engagement with the community built upon the work done previously whether it was an open house, tour or workshop event.
+Along with the community engagement process, City staff participated in public events and ongoing interdepartmental working group meetings facilitated by the BRA.

-The following pages highlight the steps of the public engagement topics, workshop activities, and outcomes that emerged over the course of a year.
+The following pages take the reader through the public engagement topics, workshop activities, and the outcomes that emerged over the course of a year.